Website Community Links

 Community Links is committed to creating a workforce that is reflective of Nova Scotia’s diverse population, and a work environment that is inclusive, equitable and accessible.

-Please apply by email only with a resume and cover letter to:
+Please submit your application by email in the form of a single PDF document including a resume and cover letter to:

 To apply for this job email your details to firstname.lastname@example.org.